Update dependency esbuild to v0.24.0 #124

 Open

-renovate wants to merge 1 commits from renovate/esbuild-0.x into master
+renovate wants to merge 1 commit from renovate/esbuild-0.x into master

 Collaborator